OpenNoiseMonitoringNetwork/ONMN-site/exampleSite/content/english/blog/inspiring-research-confirms-the-need-to-standardize-noise-data.md

 These facts have encouraged a group of European researchers to propose the definition of a minimum standardized data structure that would allow the intercomparison of noise pollution data obtained before, during and after confinement in order to carry out research on this topic.

-[The scientific paper](https://www.mdpi.com/1660-4601/17/12/4205/htm) proposes a the data structure for exchanging information shown in the image below.
-The data structure is pretty similar to that being developed at the Open Noise Monitoring Network, which gives us a good indicator of the correct development of the project.
+[The scientific paper](https://www.mdpi.com/1660-4601/17/12/4205/htm) proposes the structure for the exchange of data shown in the image below.
+The scheme is quite similar to the one being developed in the Open Noise Monitoring Network, which gives us a **good indicator of the correct development of the project** and also allows us to **validate our hypothesis about the problem of standardization** when sharing data in the field of environmental acoustics.

 ![Table showing the Data Structure proposed](/images/webp-net-resizeimage.jpg "Measurement data structure proposed in the research paper")

-Asensio, C.; Aumond, P.; Can, A.; Gascó, L.; Lercher, P.; Wunderli, J.-M.; Lavandier, C.; de Arcas, G.; Ribeiro, C.; Muñoz, P.; Licitra, G. A Taxonomy Proposal for the Assessment of the Changes in Soundscape Resulting from the COVID-19 Lockdown. _Int.
-J. Environ.
-Res.
-Public Health_ **2020**, _17_, 4205, doi: [**https://doi.org/10.3390/ijerph17124205**](https://doi.org/10.3390/ijerph17124205 "https://doi.org/10.3390/ijerph17124205")
+Thank you for reading, and you will be informed of the progress of the ONMN initiative in the near future.